 We warmly welcome international and exchange students

 We have a significant number of non-EU staff and students from over 20 countries at SAMS.
-For further infomation on studying at SAMS as an international student or an exchange student please contact the BSc Programme Leader, Shona Magill.
-Why not have a look at our Course catalogue?
+For further infomation on studying at SAMS as an international student or an exchange student please contact the Shona Magill.
+Have a look at our course catalogue.

 European Exchange (eg Erasmus) Students

 We very much welcome exchange students from universities outside the UK - for example on an Erasmus programme.
 If you are interested to explore this option, please go to the 'EXCHANGE' tab.
 See below for informatuion on ECTS credit transfer, recognition of mobility activities and our language policy.

 If you are an international student from outside the European Union wishing to study a course at SAMS (short courses, undergraduate or postgraduate), please go to the 'INTERNATIONAL' tab.
 You can also look at the UHI International pages.

 The ECTS credit system is fully recognised for the purposes of award and transfer of credit, in line with common practice in Scotland and the UK.
 SAMS follows the SCQF credit system.
 These credits equate directly to the ECTS system.
 ECTS credits are awarded on the basis of 1 ECTS credit for every 2 SCQF credits at SCQF levels 7-11 (1st cycle and MSc).
 For instance if a student earns 15 ects credits while abroad, these would translate to 30 SCQF credits.

 SAMS will recognise ECTS credits achieved from European institutes for students seeking admission to our programmes, as above.
 For further information please contact the education coordinator at SAMS.